New railway timetable effective 15 May 2022 so please check GWR website before travelling

 Parish Council News

-**The Parish Council purchased a marquee and a gazebo during
+**The Parish Council purchased for the May Tree committee a steel framed marquee (6m by 3m) and a gazebo (3m by 3m) during

 2020.
-These can be borrowed by the St Germans community for events.
+These can be borrowed by St Germans parishioners for events (with conditions).

 COVID-19 - On behalf of your Parish Council may we take this